msampathkumar/datadriven/Project Submission.md

 ![Classifiers Comparison][classifier_comparision]

-As we can see from above analysis, I find that `Nearest Neighbour` performs better when Random Forest is performing low.
+As we can see from above analysis, I find that `Nearest Neighbor` performs better when Random Forest is performing low.
 Also for different learning process from that of Random Forest.
 GBT Tree, sometime have seems performed better than Random Forest.

 We will be using Gaussian Process, Neural Nets for unsupervised Learning exploration.
 No specific reason but taken, two models different kinds of models for exploration.